redhat-developer/s2i-dotnetcore/1.1/README.md

     `project.json`.
 Defaults to `.`.
     The application is built using the `dotnet publish` command.

+* **DOTNET_ASSEMBLY_NAME**

+    Used to select the assembly to run.
+This must NOT include the `.dll` extension.
+    Set this to the output assembly name specified in `project.json` (`name`, `buildOptions/outputName`).
+    For `project.json`, the assembly name defaults to the `project.json` parent folder.
+The name of the parent folder is used as the default value for `DOTNET_ASSEMBLY_NAME`.

+    When `project.json` is at the `context-dir`, the parent folder name will be 'src'.
+So, by default, this generates a 'src.dll' assembly.
+Setting `DOTNET_ASSEMBLY_NAME` will cause:
+    - the assembly to be <DOTNET_ASSEMBLY_NAME>.dll
+    - the application sources to be in subfolder `DOTNET_ASSEMBLY_NAME` in the deployed container.

 * **DOTNET_NPM_TOOLS**

     Used to specify a list of npm packages to install before building the app.